xcp_d.interfaces.plotting module

 • mask_file (a pathlike object or string representing an existing file or None) – Mask file from nifti.
 May be None, for CIFTI processing.

-• temporal_mask (a pathlike object or string representing an existing file) – Temporal mask.
+• motion_file (a pathlike object or string representing an existing file) – FMRIPrep confounds file, after dummy scans removal.

 Optional Inputs: